Boston University Commencement Event Information

 Diplomas, Mailing Addresses & Permanent e-mail

 All tentative graduates should go to the Student Link, click on Academics, then Graduation and Diploma, and update/confirm your name, both spelling and format.
 Once you have done this, your name will be printed on your diploma exactly as you have entered it online.
 You should also update your mailing address at this link if you are having your diploma mailed.
-Diplomas will not be released if student account is not cleared.
+Diplomas will not be released if the student account is not cleared.

 *Diplomas will be mailed to September and January graduates and those not participating in the May Diploma Convocation.

-Settled student account?
+Settled your student account?